sassoftware/iot-kubernetes-monitoring-esp/README.md

     ./remove_monitoring_cluster.sh
     ```

-This removes all Kubernetes resources created during the installation process from the target cluster.
+This removes all Kubernetes resources created during the deployment process from the target cluster.

 [&#11014;](#top) Top
 ## Troubleshooting

-For SAS Event Stream Processing Monitoring for Kubernetes to be installed without errors, the entire list of
+For SAS Event Stream Processing Monitoring for Kubernetes to be deployed without errors, the entire list of
 prerequisites must be satisfied.
 Make sure to go through each one of them before attempting to deploy.
 When the
 requirements are in place, in the event that any of the deployment tasks fail, it is recommended to remove the software
 before attempting execution again.